VbehrensN/ELK_STACK_PROJECT/README_official.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-- The main advantage of automating configuration with Ansible is that many machines can be configured at once.
+- The main advantage of automating configuration with Ansible is that many machines can be configured at once and there is less chance of making mistakes configuring each machine.

 The playbook ["install-elk"](Ansible/install-elk.yml) implements the following tasks: